-(8) Waste Management Plan
+(4) Waste Management Plan

-A Waste Management Plan is to be submitted with the Construction Certificate.
-The plans should include, but not be limited to, the estimated volume of waste and method of disposal for the construction and operation phases of the development, all landfill removed from the site, haulage routes, design of on-site wind proof waste storage and recycling area and administrative arrangements for waste and recycling management during the construction process.
+A Waste Minimisation Management Plan is to be submitted to the Certifying Authority with any application for a Construction Certificate.
+The Waste Minimisation Management Plan should include, but not be limited to, the estimated volume of waste and method of disposal for the construction and operation phases of the development, all landfill removed from the site, and administrative arrangements for waste and recycling management during the construction process.
+The waste minimisation management plan should give consideration to the management of operational waste from the use of the stables and seek to manage waste generated in accordance with the following objectives of Chapter 24 Waste Minimisation and Management of Council's Development Control Plan: